-The consolidated entity intends to continue its principal activity of fashion retail through Millers, Katies, Crossroads, Autograph, City Chic and Rivers.
-The consolidated entity will continue to operate in Australia, New Zealand, USA and South Africa while focusing on new stores, online growth, customer relationship management and the supply chain.
+The consolidated entity intends to continue its principal activity of retailing of women's fashion through Millers, Katies, Crossroads, Autograph and City Chic.
+Rivers will continue its focus on women's and men's value fashion and footwear.
+The consolidated entity will continue to operate in Australia, New Zealand, USA and South Africa.
 Further information on likely developments in the operations of the consolidated entity and expected results from operations have not been included in this report because the directors believe it would be likely to result in unreasonable prejudice to the consolidated entity.